laserpointlabs/universal-time-tracker/README.md

 - **Database Browser**: During tests, the `/db` endpoints use an in-memory SQLite database, patched via `conftest.py`.
 - **AI Prompt Endpoints**: During tests, the prompt file path is patched to a temporary file using the `PROMPT_FILE_PATH` environment variable, set by the test fixture.

+### CLI Testing

+The CLI tests use Click's `isolated_filesystem()` to ensure they run in a clean environment without existing `.timecfg` files.
+This prevents tests from accidentally using configuration files from the development environment.

 ### How It Works
 - `server/src/conftest.py` provides fixtures that patch these behaviors for tests.
 - No production code is changed for testing; all patching is done via fixtures and environment variables.